subbareddybogathi/static-config/README.md

-# static-config  - place holder for the static and operational files
+# static-config  - place holder for the *-static and *-operational files